autumoswitzerland/autumo-beetroot/autumo-beetroot/README.md

 <!-- MAILING -->
 ## Mailing

 Mailing supports Eclipse's Jakarta (`jakarta.mail`) as well as Oracle's JavaMail (`javax.mail`) implementation as originally defined by the [JavaMail project](https://javaee.github.io/javamail).
 By default, Jakrata is used.
 This possibly must be switched to JavaMail in certain environments that don't "interact" well within certain environments.
 E.g., WebLogic works only with Oracle's implementation.
-When using JavaMail, also a mail session name must be specified in the beetRoot configuration;
+When using JavaMail, also a mail session name must be specified in the beetRoot configuration.

 Check the configuration `cfg/beetroot.cfg` for further mailing options.
 Some of them can be even overwitten by the application "Settings"; check the "Settings" page in the beetRoot Web application.